 Conclusion

 Mastering money management isn’t about being perfect.
-It’s about understanding the basics, making informed decisions, and staying consistent.
+You understand the basics, make informed decisions, and stay consistent.
 Be wise with your big financial choices, start saving early, and get comfortable with investing and retirement accounts.
-Keep your mindset in check and don’t let money stress you out more than it should.
-You’ve got this.
-Keep at it, and you’ll be on your way to financial freedom.

 The big-move framing is accurate.
 Most advice misses this entirely.